Developer Guide¶

 Class Specific Utilities¶

 Utility or Helper methods that are associated with a single class should go into a class that has the pluralized name of the associated class.
-For example, utilities for Client
+For example, utilities for Client should go into the Clients class.
+This ensures that the utility class is focused on one class and allows for more readable code:

 Clients.forUrl("test.com")